ArabianHindi/Linux-Device-Drivers-Examples/README.md

 ## Content

-In this repo you can will find examples for:
+In this repo you will find examples for:
 1. Simple Kernel Module
 2. Device Numbers and Device Files
 3. Create device file in driver and callbacks